 OUR SAN ANTONIO PREMISES LIABILITY ATTORNEYS CAN HELP

 At Zinda Law Group, our San Antonio premises liability lawyers have helped injury victims pursue compensation for medical bills, property damage, lost wages, pain and suffering, and much more.
 We have the knowledge and resources necessary to help you build the strongest case possible and seek maximum compensation for all the ways your injuries have cost you.

-If you or a loved one has been injured on another's property, call Zinda Law Group at (800) 863-5312 for a 100% free case evaluation with our San Antonio premises liability attorneys.
+If you or a loved one has been injured on another's property, call Zinda Law Group at (888) 659-9392 for a 100% free case evaluation with our San Antonio premises liability attorneys.

-Meetings with our personal injury lawyers are available by appointment only.
+Meetings with attorneys are available by appointment only.